andreoji/fizzbuzzex/README.md

 ### Installation
   * Clone the Fizzbuzzex repo
   * Install dependencies with `mix deps.get`
-  * Edit the necessary files to configure your dev and test databases for you local postgres instance
+  * Edit the necessary files to configure your dev and test databases for your local postgres instance
   * Create, migrate and seed your database with `mix ecto.setup`

 ### Run the tests
- As the featue tests use [`Wallaby`](https://github.com/elixir-wallaby/wallaby), set up its [`development dependencies`](https://github.com/elixir-wallaby/wallaby#development-dependencies) before running the tests.
+ As the feature tests use [`Wallaby`](https://github.com/elixir-wallaby/wallaby), set up its [`development dependencies`](https://github.com/elixir-wallaby/wallaby#development-dependencies) before running the tests with:

   * `mix test`